ammrafie/Project-in-C/README.md

 > '-lcurl' is for linkining curl library

 > '-lm' flag is required if using math functions & including 'math.h'
 - Atlast!
-We execute the program with the following command:
+We execute the program with the command given below:
 ```bash
 ./a.out
 ```